-Creating personalised communication with donors increases donor loyalty.
+Creating personalized communication with donors increases donor loyalty.
 Here are the essential guidelines to deliver a truly customized donor interaction.

-Send personalised emails once the donations have been made.
-A personalised thank you card/certificate is a game-changer when it comes to donor relations.
+Send personalized emails once the donations have been made.
+A personalized thank you card/certificate is a game-changer when it comes to donor relations.

 Want to inform donors about an event that is coming up?
 Or want to share exciting news with the contributors?
 Pop-ups are a great way to enhance donor engagement.
 However, you should be cautious not to overuse this feature.

 Visitors using a desktop browser are 75% more likely to donate than those visiting via a mobile device — but mobile represents 60% of all campaign visitors, according to Classy’s 2020 State of Modern Philanthropy report.
 Non-profit organizations need to create a digital presence to achieve their organization/campaign goals and investing in the design and development of a web application is an important first step towards it.